revspace/revbank/README.md

 wish to start a new sequence, you should clear `.revbank.undo` first if there is any chance that the sequences will overlap.

+(Note: letters in transaction IDs are supported, but may not be compatible with local laws or external accounting software.)

 ### Other configuration

 - `revbank.plugins`: enable or disable plugins here.